-Any of the parties to an employment contract may terminate the contract provided that the notice period (which varies depending on how long the person has been employed and which may be replaced with payment in lieu of notice) is observed and the termination is not arbitrary.
+Any of the parties to an employment contract may terminate the contract provided that the notice period (the duration of which varies depending on how long the person has been employed and which may be replaced with payment in lieu of notice) is observed and the termination is not arbitrary.

-In practice, it may be difficult to prove that a dismissal is arbitrary, in particular because the Labour Law does not require the employer to disclose the reasons for termination of the contract or notify any authorities of those reasons.
+In practice, it may be difficult to prove that a dismissal is arbitrary, in particular because the Labour Law does not require employers to disclose the reasons for termination of a contract or notify any authorities of those reasons.
 In the case of foreign workers, employers must inform the immigration authorities of the dismissal, but not the reason, for the purposes of cancelling the residence visa.

 When employers have put in place a savings fund, or a retirement or insurance scheme, for the benefit of employees, the employee is entitled to choose between the end-of-service gratuity and such schemes, whichever is more advantageous.